Virginia Slims: Market share

 From its inception until 1978, Virginia Slims saw a steady increase in market share to 1.75% (3.9% of all female smokers).
 With the introduction of Lights in 1978, the market share increased to 2.5%.
 Other packings, including 120's, Ultra Lights, and Superslims helped push the market share to a peak of 3.1% (nearly 7% of female smokers) in 1989.
 With increased competition from other brands, notably Capri and Misty, the brand lost ground but stabilized at around 2.4% though 2003.
 Since then, it has lost about 0.1% per year, and was 2.0% in 2007 and 1.8% in 2009.
 This slow but steady decline is expected to continue, since the brand is no longer heavily promoted.
 Despite this, brand loyalty is well above average, and is still one of the highest in the industry.

 Markets

-Virginia Slims are mainly sold in the United States, but also were or still are sold in the Brazil, Argentina, Germany, France, Switzerland, Portugal, Poland, Hungary, Cyprus, Belarus, Ukraine, Russia, Kazakhstan, Philippines, Singapore, Hong Kong, South Korea, Japan.
+Virginia Slims are mainly sold in the United States, but also were or still are sold in Brazil, Argentina, Germany, France, Switzerland, Portugal, Poland, Hungary, Cyprus, Belarus, Ukraine, Russia, Kazakhstan, Philippines, Singapore, Hong Kong, South Korea and Japan.